Falling objects can be materials, tools, debris or equipment, and if they land on you, you can be seriously injured or even killed.

 Piling materials on scaffolds requires special care.
 You have to be sure not to overload, to allow ample space for work operations, and to make the piles stable.
 Be sure toe boards are placed on all scaffolding and open elevations to safeguard workers below from falling materials—loose brick, tools, equipment.

 Tools, equipment and materials often fall when workers attempt to carry them up ladders.
 Use hand lines so your hands will be free to hold onto the ladder when you go up.
-When you load hoists and platform skips, be sure the materials and packages are stacked safely.
+When you load hoists, be sure the materials and packages are stacked safely.
 A sloppy load is a load of trouble.
 Never leave a load suspended.

 We know what precautions the company takes to protect us.
 Now, let’s all do our share to keep objects from falling.
 We’ll prevent injury to workers below as well as to ourselves.